ansys/pydpf-core/docs/source/index.rst

 PyDPF-Core
 ==========

-The Data Processing Framework (DPF) provides numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
+Ansys Data Processing Framework (DPF) provides numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
 With DPF, you can perform complex preprocessing or postprocessing of large amounts of simulation data within a simulation workflow.